 I believe that Kennedy’s version of events is completely false, and that he wasn’t driving the car when it went off the bridge.
 Here’s my version of the affair:

-Kennedy returned to his guest house, and assumed that Mary Jo was okay; he didn’t know that the car had skidded off the bridge.
-People at the guest house found Kennedy normal and composed late that night, and early the next morning.
-Kennedy phoned no one — neither his friends nor the police — until morning.
-Once he learned of Mary Jo’s death, he conferred with his advisers, and they decided that since it was his car, since people knew that he was with Mary Jo, and since he couldn’t admit to leaving the car when the sheriff was in pursuit, he had to pretend that he was driving the car when it rolled into the water.
-He invented a string of lies to save his career; he even appeared in public with a neck brace, as if he had been injured in the accident.2
+Once Ted learned of Mary Jo’s death, he conferred with his advisers, and they decided that since it was his car, since people knew that he was with Mary Jo, and since he couldn’t admit to leaving the car, he had to pretend that he was driving the car when it rolled into the water.
+With Mary Jo dead, Ted was in a tight spot, he was “between a rock and a hard place.”
+There was no good option, no way to spin the story in a positive way.
+He and his advisers decided to tell a yarn that they thought was less damaging than the truth.
+They invented a string of lies to save Ted’s career; he even appeared in public with a neck brace, as if he had been injured in the accident.2

 I recently received the following e-mail: “Read with interest your thesis on genius but would have liked to have read about both genders and how women may arrive at and display genius.”